-Figure 20-16.
+Figure 16-16.
 Wait Recovery from Interrupt

-Figure 20-17.
+Figure 16-17.
 Wait Recovery from Internal Reset

 In stop mode, the SIM counter is reset and the system clocks are disabled.
 An interrupt request from a module can cause an exit from stop mode.
 Stacking for interrupts begins after the selected stop recovery time has elapsed.
-Reset or break also causes an exit from stop mode.
+Reset causes an exit from stop mode.